gii-is-DP2/DP2-1920-GI-04/readme.md

 Details:

-*	You can’t book more than one visit at the same time for the same pet
+*	You can’t book more than one visit at the same time for the same pet.
-*	You can only book visits for tomorrow at the earliest
+*	You can only book visits for tomorrow at the earliest.
-*	Visit hours are divided in X minutes intervals (a different amount of time depending on each service)
+*	Visit hours are divided in X minutes intervals (a different amount of time depending on each service).
 *	You can’t select a time slot for a visit if the vet that provides that service is already booked on it.

 Use Cases:

 * Book a beauty service visit for a free timeslot, for a pet you own, for a service of that PetType.
-It's successful. (:heavy_check_mark:)
+It's successful. - :heavy_check_mark:
 * Book a beauty service visit for a free timeslot, for a pet you own, for a service of other PetType.
-It's not successful. (:x:)
+It's not successful. - :x:
 * Book a beauty service visit for a free timeslot, for a pet you own, for a service of that PetType.
 It's successful.
 The, with another owner, do the same for that very same timeslot, and a another service of the same Vet.
-It's not successful. (:x:)
+It's not successful. - :x:

 ### US06 - Removing Beauty Service Visit
 As an owner